It's important to understand the proper way to break your lease

-There may be a wide range of reasons as to why you want to break your lease.
+There may be a wide range of reasons as to why breaking a lease may need to happen.
 Perhaps you have a new job that requires you to move, or you’ve found a property that suits your situation more.
 There are plenty of personal reasons that may require breaking your lease.

 Sometimes it is for unfortunate and unforeseen reasons that force you to break your lease.
 For instance, if you have lost your job, or there have been family issues within the household.
 In this instance you may need to claim hardship, which allows you to possibly end the tenancy early without the usual costs.

 Regardless of the reason for breaking your lease, you must provide your property manager with written notice of your intention to vacate.
 This would be in a letter or email.
 There is no formal minimum notice we require, but it is highly recommended that you give as much notice as possible.

 Most times there are costs involved with breaking a fixed term lease.
 These costs cover:

 Payment of rent until another tenant is found, or until your end of lease date

 The cost of breaking your lease may vary, depending on your landlord and the situation.
 It is best to talk to your property manager who will discuss the final fee with you.